project-diamond/project-diamond.github.io/news/2016-12-07-Project-Diamond-Goals-and-Directions.md

 contributions under intellectual property laws, _do not_ send us those pull requests.

-Finally a note on caution.
+Finally a note of caution.
 While every effort will be made to ensure that the artefacts that we develop would be secure they come _without any warranties_.
 You cannot hold us responsible for any direct or indirect damages that might result from using them.